-What is SIM Only?
+What is SIM-Only?

-When you choose SIM Only you get the new SIM card from your chosen network, without a new phone included in the deal.
+When you choose SIM-Only you get the new SIM card from your chosen network, without a new phone included in the deal.
 You can get a generous allowance of calls, texts and data included each month, usually with the option of a 1-month or 12-month contract.

-SIM Only plans are great value for money, with a really low monthly price and less commitment than the traditional pay monthly deals.
+SIM-Only plans are great value for money, with a really low monthly price and less commitment than the traditional pay monthly deals.

 Benefits of a SIM plan

-Without the phone you are just paying for your calls, texts and data.
+Without the phone, you are just paying for your calls, texts and data.
 You could easily find yourself a SIM plan for under £10 a month.
-There are more expensive ones as well, with unlimited calls and texts, and several GBs of data, but even these can still be comparatively cheap when you compare with the standard pay monthly plans.
+There are more expensive ones as well, with unlimited calls and texts, and several GBs of data, but even these can still be comparatively cheap when you compare them with the standard pay monthly plans.